tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 is Enchant Talisman.

-Currently, Camarilla Tremere assigned to the Portland Chantry may start on the <u>Path of Blood, Levinbolt, Conjuring, Focused Mind, Green Path, and Spirit Manipulation</u>...
+Currently, Camarilla Tremere assigned to the Portland Chantry may start on the Path of Blood, Levinbolt, Conjuring, Focused Mind, Green Path, and Spirit Manipulation...
 This may change in the future if the Player Characters enabling this become unavailable, are Retired, or Destroyed.